maths/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start.md

 * Assign formative [feedback](Feedback) to the student.
 * Leave an [answer note](Potential_response_trees#Answer_note) for [reviewing](Reviewing) purposes.
 * Nominate the next potential response node, or end the process (-1).
-We refer to the student's answer in computer algebra calculations by using the name `ans1` since we gave this name to the interaction element in the question stem.
+We refer to the student's answer in computer algebra calculations by using the name `ans1` since we gave this name to the input in the question stem.
 The Teacher's answer was `3*(x-1)^2`.
 Update the form fields so that

 	SAns = ans1
 	TAns = 3*(x-1)^2